allegro/blog/_posts/2024-06-18-the-noisy-jit-compiler.md

 ---
 layout: post
-title: "The noisy Jit Compiler"
+title: "The noisy JIT Compiler"
 author: tomasz.richert
 tags: [tech, microservice, performance, JVM, compiler]
 ---

-How Jit Compiler toyed with us at application start.
+How JIT Compiler toyed with us at application start.

 ## Background
 We proudly own a user facing application.
 The traffic is fairly high - a few thousands RPS,